-Approximately 220 public comments were received during the 90 day comment period from March 21- June 18.
-Verbal comments were also captured at the March 21 Open House in Malaga.
+Approximately 220 public comments were received during the 90 day comment period from March 21- June 18, 2018.
+Verbal comments were also captured at the March 21 2018 Open House in Malaga.
+A SEPA comment period was held from April 19-May 3, 2019, and an addition comment period was open through the second public hearing occurring June 4, 2019.
 Comments were compiled and are on record with Chelan County Natural Resource Department (see below for website).
 Comments were submitted by members of the public and local businesses, as well as the following organizations: